 Following developments with the COVID-19 (Corona Virus), we have taken the decision to postpone this event, which was due to take place on Tuesday 31 March and Wednesday 1 April 2020.
 While we are all disappointed to make this decision, the health and safety of everyone involved is our top priority.

 This event will now take place in late September 2020.
-We will confirm an exact date at the end of March and update this page.
+We will confirm an exact date and update this page once this is rescheduled.

 If you have already registered for this event, we will inform you of when the event will take place.
 You will be able to confirm whether you would like to keep your place, or withdraw it.